SumeyyeC/VossAssessment/HowToExecute.md

-# How To Execute and find reports&screen shots?
+# How to execute parallel test and view reports & screen shots?
 "parallelTest.xml" ==> This is an xml file which enables parallel testing and covers both Firefox and Chrome browsers.
 Just with right click and selecting TestNG Run, it will execute the test first with chrome and then firefox browser.
 You will be able to see the screenshots under "test-output" folder.